 Section 6.
 HUD Code Manufactured Home Installation Requirements.
 The approval of an application for the erection, replacement or installation of a manufactured home and mobile home replacement, shall be conditional provided the following requirements can be met:

-Manufactured homes shall not exceed the minimum age requirements of 5 years from the date of application.
+Manufactured homes shall not exceed the minimum age requirements of 5 years from the date of application in an area not determined appropriate by the City, including a subdivision, planned unit development, single lot, and rental community or park.

 All manufactured homes shall be installed in compliance with the standards and requirements for the installation and construction of the manufactured home established by the Texas Manufactured Housing Standards Act and Texas Department of Housing and Community Affairs (TDHCA) Manufactured Housing Rules Subchapter B, Installation Standards and Device Approvals, that are reasonably necessary in order to protect the health, safety and welfare of the occupants and the public.